hjsu/forum/README.md

 Installation:

-- fill out .env.example with real keys and rename to .env
+- fill out .env.example with real keys and cp to .env
 - npm install
 - npm run initialize
 - npm run seed if you wish to use the sample seeded db entries